Authorizing access to objects and operations (Analysis Services)

 Step 1: Server Administration

 As a first step, decide who will have administrator rights at the server level.
 During installation, the local administrator who installs SQL Server is required to specify one or more Windows accounts as the Analysis Services server administrator.
 Server administrators have all possible permissions on a server, including the permission to view, modify, and delete any object on the server, or view associated data.
 After installation is complete, a server administrator can add or remove accounts to change membership of this role.
-See Grant Server Administrator Permissions (Analysis Services) for details about this permission level.
+See Configure Analysis Services Server Administrators for details about this permission level.

 Step 2: Database Administration